mattamx/mattamx/README.md

 - 🔭 I’m currently working on revitalizing my projects, LinkedIn and GitHub (*new profile photo coming soon*) as well as beginning the process of acquiring various certifications.

-- 🌱 Learning how to think like a data scientist and reading up on mathematics for machine learning after having tons of fun completing my [TripleTen Data Science](https://tripleten.com/data-science/#first) bootcamp.
-Also considering furthering my studies with an MS in Data Science.
+- 🌱 Enjoying the process of thinking like a data scientist and reading up on mathematics for machine learning after having tons of fun completing my [TripleTen Data Science](https://tripleten.com/data-science/#first) bootcamp.
+Also contemplating furthering my studies with an MS in Data Science.

   #### TripleTen Data Science Program - Course Structure
   <details close>